nmshd/documentation/_docs_integrate/01-connector-tutorial.md

 ## Connector: Test your Requests Validity

 In order to make sure the Request and its items are valid you can validate it calling the `POST /api/v1/Requests/Outgoing/Validate` route.
-The payload contains one group of Requests containing Attributes that will be shared to the peer and one group of Requests that queries Attributes by the peer.
+The payload contains one group of Requests containing Attributes that will be shared to the peer and one group of Requests that queries Attributes of the peer.

 ```json
 {